 name.
 Attributes are contained in square brackets, as in

 [placeholder="Email Address"].
 Quotes are only required if the attribute contains a space.

-In this example, you would define:
+In this example, you would create:

 <form accept-charset="UTF-8" action="/login" class="login signupform" id="new_user" method="post"> <label>Email</label> <input autofocus="autofocus" class="email" id="user_email" name="email" placeholder="Email Address" tabindex="1" type="email"> <label>Password</label> <input class="field with-reset" id="user_password" name="user[password]" placeholder="Password" tabindex="2" type="password" /> <input class="button b-big" name="commit" tabindex="3" type="submit" value="Sign In" /> </form>